|

 - Backpack for hiking

-*Some guests have recommended a pair of spandex bicycle shorts to wear under your jeans while riding
+*Some guests have recommended a pair of spandex bicycle shorts to wear under your jeans while riding!

-- Typically cool in the mornings and evenings, but gets warm during the day - layers
+- Typically cool in the mornings and evenings, but gets warm during the day - layers are good!

 - The ranch is a BYOB.
 Wine glasses and corkscrews will be set out at dinner.
 The ranch can purchase alcohol for you ahead of time and it will be added to your invoice